HL7/fhir-medmorph/input/pagecontent/spec.md

 #### Claiming Conformance

-Actors and Systems asserting conformance to this implementation guide have to implement the requirements outlined in the corresponding capability statements.
+Actors and Systems asserting conformance to this implementation guide must implement the requirements outlined in the corresponding capability statements.

+**NOTE**: This MedMorph RA IG is a framework IG and hence actors and systems will claim conformance to this MedMorph IG in combination with Content IGs.
+The Content IGs specify detailed requirements including portions of this IG that will be used for the specific use case implementation.
+However for Knowledge Artifact Repository, TTP and Trust Service Provider actors Content IGs MAY reuse the corresponding MedMorph RA IG capability statements completely.

 The following definition of MUST SUPPORT is to be used in the implementation of the requirements.

 ##### MUST SUPPORT Definition